AqwamCreates/DataPredict/docs/API/Models/NeuralNetwork.md

 * Optimizer: The optimizer object to be added at the last layer.

 * Regularization: The regularization object to be added at the last layer.

+* dropoutRate: The probabiliy of a neuron for selected layer number to be dropped out when required.
+Must be set between 0 and 1.
+Increasing the rate will cause more neurons more likely to output 0.
+By default, the dropoutRate is set to 0.

 ### evolveLayerSize()